 The graph view gives you a wide range of controls that allow you to animate parameter attributes in the timeline by setting keyframes.
 A keyframe sets specific parameter values for a parameter at a certain point on the timeline.
 When you place multiple keyframes on the timeline, PI interpolates, or computes intermediate values, between keyframe values to animate the effect.
 Keyframes will be covered in detail in a future tutorial.

 When browsing emitters, the Emitter Preview (or “Preview”) will show the selected emitter.
 This is a live window that you can click and drag in to see how the particles behave when moving.
 There are a few controls below the preview, which will be described here.
 From left to right…

 Motion Blur: When turned on the particles will be drawn with motion blur.
 This can enhance realism, especially for fast-moving particles.
 Note that emitters that have “(mb)” in their names were designed to be used with motion blur.

 Background Image: When on the background will be an image instead of a solid color.
 Useful for some effects, especially if they get their colors from the source layer.
+(Particles can get their colors from source only in the plugin version).
 Note that selecting an emitter that gets its color from the source will use this image automatically for the particles regardless of the setting of this option.